Prismwork/PingMe/README.md

 # Ping Me

-Ping anyone from the chat with notifications!
+A server-side Fabric mod that allows you to ping anyone from the chat with notifications!

-Incomplete and needs further polishing.
+Implemented features:
+* Server-side ping functionality, with "@everyone" supported (Vanilla client compatible)
+* Client-side name auto-completion (If the client has also installed the mod)

+Planned features:
+* Highlight the ping message